hamstu/yomitan-api/docs/api_paths/ankiFields.md

     - `markers` (`array<string>`): The markers (often called handlebars) to return.
 Do not include handlebars brackets (`{}`).

+        A list of available handlebars can be found in Yomitan's settings.
+Open the settings, navigate to the `Anki` category, open `Configure Anki flashcards…`, and click `Help`.

+        The Yomitan Wiki also has a list on the [Anki page](https://yomitan.wiki/anki/) under `Markers for Term Cards` or `Markers for Kanji Cards`.

     - `maxEntries` (`int`): The number of search entries to render markers for.

 ## Request Example